 All of this and more has led travellers to question whether it is too risky to fly to Jerusalem in the current climate.

-So is Jerusalem Safe?
+Is Jerusalem Safe?

 Well to ask that question you really have to break down exactly what is happening on the ground in Jerusalem as well as the current – and fluctuating government advisory warnings.